Jordan Binnington: St. Louis Blues

 On April 10, Binnington played his first NHL playoff game, stopping 25 of 26 shots against the Winnipeg Jets in a 2–1 victory.
 On April 27, Binnington was announced as one of the three finalists for the Calder Memorial Trophy.
-After knocking out Winnipeg in six games, the Blues defeated the Dallas Stars in a seven-game conference semi-final series.
+After knocking out Winnipeg in six games, the Blues defeated the Dallas Stars in a seven-game second round series.
 On May 19, Binnington became the first St. Louis Blues rookie goaltender to record a shutout in the Stanley Cup playoffs, a 5–0 win against the San Jose Sharks, which gave the Blues a team-record 11 playoff victories.
 The Blues defeated the Sharks in six games to advance to the 2019 Stanley Cup Final where they met the Boston Bruins, the Eastern Conference champions.
 On June 12, the Blues defeated the Bruins in game seven to win the Stanley Cup, St. Louis' first in their 52-year franchise history.
 Binnington started every playoff game.
 With the Stanley Cup win, Binnington set an NHL record for most playoffs wins by a rookie goaltender in a single postseason, having won all 16 games needed to win the Stanley Cup.

 In his Day with the Cup on July 12, Binnington brought the Stanley Cup to his hometown of Richmond Hill.
 The next day, the Blues re-signed Binnington to a two-year, $8.8 million contract extension.
 The following 2019–20 season was shortened by the onset of the COVID-19 pandemic, prematurely ending a strong season for the Blues that saw them win the Central Division and finish first in the Western Conference.
 Binnington recorded a 30–13–7 record and a .912 save percentage.
 In January he was selected to play in the 2020 NHL All-Star Game that took place in St. Louis, alongside Blues' teammates Alex Pietrangelo, Ryan O'Reilly, and David Perron.
 The 2020 Stanley Cup playoffs were held later in the year in a bubble environment in Canada.
-Binnington performed poorly in both the round robin phase and in the first round series against the Vancouver Canucks, losing all five of his starts and recording a .851 save percentage.
+Binnington performed poorly in both the round robin phase and in the first-round series against the Vancouver Canucks, losing all five of his starts and recording a .851 save percentage.
 Backup goaltender Jake Allen was noted for backstopping the team's only victories in the postseason.